smhz101/pre-order-ultra/readme.md

 # Pre-Order Ultra

-**Pre-Order Ultra** is a powerful WooCommerce plugin that enables store owners to manage pre-orders seamlessly.
-Whether you're launching a new product or managing out-of-stock inventory, Pre-Order Ultra provides the tools you need to capture customer interest and streamline your sales process.
+**Pre-Order Ultra** is a robust WooCommerce plugin that empowers store owners to manage pre-orders effortlessly.
+Whether you're launching a new product or handling out-of-stock inventory, Pre-Order Ultra offers the essential tools to capture customer interest and streamline your sales process.

 ## Table of Contents